Wilsonolu/Wilsonolu/README.md

 - 👋 Hi, I’m @Wilsonolu
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently learning react js
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web applications
 - 📫 How to reach me ...

 <!---